MagedGDEV/CppInsights/README.md

 Programs are made up of one or more files, the code in each file is linked together to form a single executable program, this process is done by a program called **linker**.

+It's normal to encounter **Errors** when writing programs, it is the nature of programming, So it's important to learn about different types of errors:

+- *Compiler Errors*

+  - Syntax Errors
+  - Semantic Errors

+- *Linker Errors*
+- *Runtime Errors*
+- *Logic Errors*